 VideoKit.tokens(), to manage signed playback

-These methods return a concrete implementation of three interfaces (respectively,
+These methods return a concrete implementation of base interfaces (respectively,

 TokenRegistry) that will let you